-02-1 English Language Requirement For Graduate Assistants
+02-1 English Language Requirement For Graduate Assistants (Second Release)

 1.1 It is the purpose of this university policy to establish a University policy that requires all graduate assistants whose first language is not English to demonstrate competency in spoken English before assuming teaching duties in the classroom.